sigmaSd/flatpak-deno-generator/README.md

 This will create a `deno-sources.json` that can be used in flatpak build files:

 - it creates and populates `./deno_dir` with npm dependencies
-- it creates and populates `./vendor` with jsr dependencies
+- it creates and populates `./vendor` with jsr + http dependencies

 ## Usage: